 2. NordVPN – well-known for keeping you private

 Privacy is NordVPN's whole shtick, and it's a seriously effective way of keeping your private data truly private.
 You'll have great apps for tons of devices, and for just $3.71 a month you can get big-name coverage for a reasonable price.View Deal

 3. Surfshark – great value and excellent privacy

-If the two above area little pricey, Surfshark offers a cheap alternative.
-While not as customizable as Express, Surfshark deliver all the basics and then some – and for a measly $2.49 a month, there's not much more you could ask for.View Deal
+If the two above are a little pricey, Surfshark offers a cheap alternative.
+While not as customizable as Express, Surfshark delivers all the basics and then some – and for less than $2.50 a month, there's not much more you could ask for.View Deal

 The most private VPNs available today